cognitive-catalyst/cognitive-catalyst/contributing.md

 #Contributing to Watson Catalyst
 This document mostly deals with how contributing to Catalyst projects.
 Unless you are a moderator or project maintainer, you probably won't be making pull requests to **this** repository.
 Most changes to the Catalyst repository concern updating links to current Catalyst projects and the documentation (like this).

+If you're interested in starting a new Catalyst project, see [New Projects](NewProjects.md) if you are not an IBMer or [New Projects (IBMers)](NewPRojectsIBM.md) if you are.

 Even after reading this, you'll still want to look at a project's CONTRIBUTING.md before contributing to see if they do anything differently.
 In most cases the documents should be very similar.

 ##Navigating the Repository
 The main folder is `projects`, which contains all of the repositories as submodules.
-You can [use submodules as regular Git repositories](Submodules.md), but it is easier to just clone the individual repository.
+You can use submodules as regular Git repositories, but it is easier to just clone the individual repository.

 ##Submitting Issues
 - Before creating a new issue, [do a quick search](https://github.com/watson-catalyst/watson-catalyst/issues?utf8=✓&q=is%3Aissue+user%3Awatson-catalyst) to see if someone else has already submitted the issue.